 Bugis (District 7)

 Bugis is a rich and colorful area that juxtaposes old and new seamlessly.
-Many expatriates are attracted to this area because of the interesting mix of cultures and religions and it is a vibrant, interesting place to live.
+Many expatriates are attracted to this area because of the interesting mix of cultures and religions and it is a vibrant, interesting place and areas to live in.
 The residential options in Bugis are located within older buildings and are often nestled away above shophouses or down interesting back streets.
 The majority of expatriates living here are single or couples without children and the area is suitable for those who want to be near to the city and shopping districts.
 There are very few green spaces in comparison to some of the other areas in the city.

 |Primary and secondary schools||Stamford Primary School